ruszkipista/cn01-helloworld/README.md

 * Enable the collection of Python logs at the `DEBUG` level.
 Refer to the logging Python module for more details.

 # Exercise: CI demo with GitHub Actions
-Add GitHub Actions demonstration to the repository in which trigger unit test on every push to GitHub
+Add GitHub Actions demonstration to the repository in which on every push to GitHub
+* trigger unit test with `pytest`
+* trigger docker image build and push to DockerHub